 |Frequency Response||50 Hz – 20000 Hz|

 The speakers themselves are fairly easy on the eyes.
 The exterior is made of audio-grade MDF that’s then covered in a vinyl veneer finish – that’s pretty standard stuff, nothing to write home about; although if we had to choose between either the sound or the looks to be exceptional for the price, we would choose the sound every time.

-This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any practical purpose whatsoever.
-If these speakers didn’t sound as good as they do we would have bemoaned this point profusely as pointless spending that could’ve been better spent elsewhere.
-But as things stand it’s okay, it doesn’t detract from the sound.
+This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any practical purpose.
+If these speakers didn’t sound as good as they do, we would have bemoaned this point profusely as pointless, but as things stand, we’d say it’s okay, as it doesn’t detract from the sound.

 What truly sets the SX6 apart, however, is the inclusion of some very premium components.
 Its 1-inch dome tweeter, for example, uses high-performance magnets to ensure you get the best listening experience $130 can buy.